theBergmann/TokenScript/doc/design_paper.md

 ## Address "Frictionless Market" needs

-Taking a closer look at "market", a market is not a noisy channel overloaded with information; more importantly, it is a place where delivery versus payment happens.
-With blockchain relying less on the middlemen, the host of the trades, our focus is turned into the tokens being traded, that is, *deliverables* and *payments*, and their role in the market.
+A market is a place where delivery versus payment happens.
+With blockchain this process relies less on the middlemen.
+We focus on the tokens being traded, both as *deliverables* and *payments*, and their role in the market.

-deliverables
-:    All sorts of things money can buy: assets, goods and services.
+*Deliverables* are all sorts of things money can buy: assets, goods and services.
+The *payment* happens in a currency-like token, which can be used as a medium of exchange.
+For this paper only programmable currencies are relevant, for example Ether or DAI.

-payment
-:    Ether, DAI, Sovereign.
-Anything currency-like.
-Only programmable currencies are relevant to this paper.

-market
-:    Market is where delivery versus payment happens. *Market* is a concept, not a marketplace.
+The Market is where delivery versus payment happens.
+We understand *Market* as a broad concept, not a specific institution like a marketplace.
 A user who checks out on a website is accessing a market.
 She doesn't have to be in a marketplace (e.g. Amazon) to do so.

 Tokenscript provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.

-Such a framework is essential for tokens to be presented, indexed, transacted, traded, auctioned, combined... to work towards a frictionless market.
+Such a framework is essential for tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.
+It enables us to work towards a frictionless market.

 We will introduce Tokenscript through an example on each of the *deliverable* side and on *payment* side.